Claxl/ImageRegistration_for_RemoteSensing_Characterization/README.md

 -  AKAZE : Implemented
 -  RIFT : Implemented
 -  HOPC : More analysis needed
--  LGHD : Parameters Estimation
+-  LGHD : Implemented, but need more analysis
 -  OS-SIFT : To port in Python
--  ASIFT : Parameters Estimation
 -   ~~POS-GIFT ~~ : Code obfuscated
 -   ~~CoFSM ~~ : Code obfuscated